External Auditor of the IOPC Funds

 Joint Investment Advisory Body

-The joint Investment Advisory Body, established by the IOPC Funds’ governing bodies, advises the Director on procedures for investment and cash management controls.
+The joint Investment Advisory Body (IAB), established by the IOPC Funds’ governing bodies, advises the Director on procedures for investment and cash management controls.
 This Body also reviews the IOPC Funds’ investments and foreign exchange requirements, to ensure that reasonable investment returns are achieved without compromising the safety of the IOPC Funds’ assets.
-The Body normally meets four times a year with the Secretariat.
+The IAB normally meets four times a year with the Secretariat.
 It also meets with the Audit Body and External Auditor once a year to share information, and reports to the governing bodies at their regular session.
-The joint Investment Advisory Body is appointed by the 1992 Fund Assembly for a period of three years.
+The joint IAB is appointed by the 1992 Fund Assembly normally for a period of three years.